-How to measure for compression stockings
+How to Measure for Compression Stockings

 - Measure the circumference of the calf at the widest point.

-Measure the circumference and length at the fibular head (two finger widths below the knee cap).
+- Measure the circumference and length at the fibular head (two finger widths below the knee cap).

 - Take the circumference of the widest thigh point.

 - Measure the length of the leg from the floor to the gluteal fold.
-The leg should be at maximum dorsiflexion.

-How to Put on Pressure Hosiery
+How to Put on Compression Hosiery